1.1. Personal Data

 2.1.1.
 Account Registration

 When you create your personal account, we may ask for your contact information, including your full name, personal address, e-mail address and phone number.
-In addition, in order to further verify your identity for the purposes of compliance measures imposed by us under the relevant legislative acts, such as Anti-Money Laundering and Terrorism Financing Prevention Act of Republic of Estonia, we may collect the following personal information from you:
+In addition, in order to further verify your identity for the purposes of compliance measures imposed by us under the relevant legislative acts, such as Anti-Money Laundering and Terrorism Financing Prevention Act No.297/2008 Coll. of Slovak Republic, we may collect the following personal information from you:

 · Formal identification information, such as identity documents issued by the competent governmant authorities in the country of your domicile and/or birth, e.g. passport, national ID card, residence permit and right of residence cards, driver’s license, birth certificate, visa information, and other relevant identification documents necessary to determine your identity and comply with our obligations under the AML and anti-financial crime laws and regulations;